Run (magazine): Contributors

-Mike Konshak (aka Michael Vaughn Konshak), a BASIC software developer and mechanical engineer contributed the popular DataFile database management program and many other utilities for the Commodore 64 to Run.
+Michael Vaughn Konshak, better known as Mike Konshak, a BASIC software developer and mechanical engineer, contributed the popular DataFile database management program and many other utilities for the Commodore 64 to Run.
 The code was first published in the back of the November 1984 issue.
-A small note, written by Mike at the end of the article, stated "If you don't want to type this in, send me $6.00 and I'll send you a disk".
-1500 Run subscribers sent Mike money in the first month, which prompted the editors to create the "Re-Run" disk to generate more revenue for the publisher.
-A series of a dozen follow-on article by Mike were published in the ensuing two years, and the programs were exclusively sold on Run's Re-Run disk, as the editors restricted authors from soliciting for disks in the magazine from then on.
-(Datafile then evolved into dFile64, dFile128, dFcalc, DFword, etc., and sold by Mike Konshak through his small company, MichaelSoft "A cottage Industry of Home-Spun Software").
+A small note, written by Konshak at the end of the article, stated: "If you don't want to type this in, send me $6.00 and I'll send you a disk".
+1500 Run subscribers sent Konshak money in the first month, which prompted the editors to create the "Re-Run" disk to generate more revenue for the publisher.

+A series of dozen follow-on article by Konshak were published in the ensuing two years, and the programs were exclusively sold on Run's Re-Run disk, as the editors restricted authors from soliciting for disks in the magazine from then on.
+Datafile then evolved into dFile64, dFile128, dFcalc, DFword, etc., and was sold by Konshak through his small company, MichaelSoft – "[a] cottage industry of homespun software".